Discover

 Education

 Numerous extracurricular learning locations offer programs for pre-school, primary and secondary education.
 They comprise environmental education, programs about mining and industrial history and educational offers for sustainable develoment.
 Many programs deal with geology, often in combination with mining history or industrial nature.
-The GeoPark Ruhrgebiet offers advanced training on request for providers, wishing to integrate geologigal topics in their program.

 Gruppe mit 11-12-jährigen Kindern

-School at the Stiepel-quarry where the trace of the Bochum saurian was found. © GeoPark Ruhrgebiet
+School at the Stiepel-quarry where the trace of the Bochum saurian was found © GeoPark Ruhrgebiet

 Publications

-Twice a year the GeoPark Ruhrgebiet publishes a newsletter, "GeoPark News".
+Once a year the GeoPark Ruhrgebiet publishes a newsletter, "GeoPark News".
 The "Themenhefte" series of booklets is issued at irregular intervals.
 The booklets are intended for interrested laymen, teachers or juveniles in the higher classes of secondary schools.
 Each of the booklets treats a special topic, like for example "Ice Age" or "Geothermal Energy".
 Furthermore geo-touristic guidebooks, scientific scriptures and material for children has been published by the GeoPark Ruhrgebiet.
 All publications are written in german language.

-National GeoPark Ruhrgebiet
+Ruhr Area National GeoPark

-More
+More on this

 Contact persons

-More
+More on this